Rare and unusual birds seen in Saudi Arabia in second half of 2015

 Abdim’s Stork

-A juvenile Great White Pelican Pelecanus onocrotalus was at KAUST 25-27 November.
+A juvenile Great Pelecanus onocrotalus was at KAUST 25-27 November.
 A flock of at 46 Sociable Lapwing Vanellus gregarious were near Tabuk 20 – 27 November the largest flock recorded in the Kingdom in recent years, with another two satellite tagged birds wintering near the Jordon boarder.

 A male Greater Painted Snipe Rostratula benghalensis was at Sabya Waste Water Lagoons near Jizan 30 June one of only two know sites for the species in the Kingdom.